Library makerspace

-A library makerspace, also named Hackerspace or Hacklab, is an area and/or service that offers library patrons an opportunity to create intellectual and physical materials using resources such as computers, 3-D printers, 3D scanning, audio and video capture and editing tools, and traditional arts and crafts supplies.
+A library makerspace, also known as a hackerspace or hacklab, is an area and/or service that offers library patrons an opportunity to create intellectual and physical materials using resources such as computers, 3-D printers, 3D scanning, audio and video capture and editing tools, and traditional arts and crafts supplies.
 In the field of library science, makerspaces are classified as a type of library service offered by librarians to patrons.

 Definition

 In a library makerspace or maker program, patrons of varying ages can work together, alone, or with library staff on creative projects.
 These spaces often give community members access to tools, technology, and knowledge that may not be easily accessible or affordable otherwise.
 The goal of a makerspace is to allow patrons to learn through direct experimentation and from each other.

 Library makerspaces do not require specified areas; a pre-existing space can be temporarily modified (or "made") to better suit the needs of participants.
 It is more about the intentions of the makers than about the qualities of the space itself.
 In fact, the Makerspace Playbook states: “A collection of tools does not define a Makerspace.
 Rather, we define it by what it enables: making.”